 Google claims the Chromecast will stream video significantly faster thanks to the addition of 5GHz Wi-Fi network support and a new ‘Fast Play’ feature.

 When running the two devices on the 2.4GHz frequency, content universally loaded two to five seconds faster on the newer Chromecast.
-I didn’t notice a massive improvement in either speed or picture quality moving onto the 5GHz frequency, although the new Chromecast maintained its lead on loading times.
+I didn’t notice a massive improvement in either speed or picture quality moving onto the 5GHz frequency, although the new one maintained its lead on loading times.

 Why buy the Chromecast?

-The Chromecast remains one of the best value-for-money streamers on the market, offering functionality traditionally seen on entertainment boxes that are close to twice, if not three times its price.
+Either way, this remains one of the best value-for-money streamers on the market, offering functionality traditionally seen on entertainment boxes that are close to twice, if not three times its price.